chrisgit/go-rabbit_docker/readme.md

 The build includes any libraries, this is because the Go program will be running a container built from Scratch, see https://blog.codeship.com/building-minimal-docker-containers-for-go-applications/

 ## Running the code
-After Vagrant has finished there should be a running instance of rabbitmq and four available Docker containers.
+After Vagrant has finished there should be three running container

-To keep things simple we will run the rabbit_producer and rabbit_consumer directly.
+* rabbitmq
+* rabbit_producer
+* rabbit_consumer

 Login to the virtual machine with